riceguitar/audiopod/readme.txt

 Fixed: Compability issues with latest WP 5.9.3
 Fixed: Image size issue

+### 2.16.8 ###
+Fixed: Backend error (Service Type field)
+Fixed: Fatal Error when adding new sermon on Version 2.16.7 Call to undefined function

 ### 2.16.7 ###
 Fix: Single and mulitple file attachment available

 ### 2.16.6 ###
-*Fix: Old Missing PDF file data issue fix
+Fix: Old Missing PDF file data issue fixed

 ### 2.16.5 ###
-*Fix: Hyperlinks are Stripped in the Description Field
+Fix: Hyperlinks are Stripped in the Description Field

 ### 2.16.4 ###
-*Fix: Support Multiple PDF File upload For Notes and Bulletins
+Fix: Support Multiple PDF File upload For Notes and Bulletins

-### 2.16.3 ###
+### 2.163 ###
-*Fix: image size display issue in hortcode  [sermon_images  display="preachers" order="ASC" orderby="id" size="thumbnail"]
+Fix: image size display issue in hortcode  [sermon_images  display="preachers" order="ASC" orderby="id" size="thumbnail"]
-*Fix: No follow attr for mp3 on single & archive
+Fix: No follow attr for mp3 on single & archive

 ### 2.16.2 ###
-*Fix: sm_get_screen_ids() Issue Fixed
+Fix: sm_get_screen_ids() Issue Fixed
-*Shortcode parameters control : [sermons title=no description=yes image=yes], Passing yes or no to show title, description and image.
+Shortcode parameters control : [sermons title=no description=yes image=yes], Passing yes or no to show title, description and image.
 Backward compatible.
 Use only [sermons] if dont want any change.
 Both are working as backward compatible.

 ### 2.16.1 ###
-*Fix: Wordpress 5.5 Compability issue bug fix
+Fix: Wordpress 5.5 Compability issue bug fix

 ### 2.16.0 ###
-*Fix: Bug Fix With CMB2
+Fix: Bug Fix With CMB2

 ### 2.15.19 ###
-*Fix: security issues
+Fix: security issues
-*Fix: backend error
+Fix: backend error

 ### 2.15.18 ###
-* Fix: compatibility issue with PHP 7.4 in Elementor

-### 2.15.17 ###
-* Fix: Plyr audio download button

-### 2.15.16 ###
-* Fix: "after" parameter not working in "[sermons]" shortcode
-* Fix: Improve [latest_series] shortcode
-* New: Add sidebar in dashboard compatibility for Pro version

-### 2.15.15 ###
-* Fix: RSS feed not working

-### 2.15.14 ###
-* New: Add compatibility for "Pro" theme
-* New: Add a setting to change default sermon ordering (in "Display" tab)
-* Fix: Date filtering in shortcode
-* Fix: Improve [latest_series] shortcode
-* Fix: Service Type filter in backend not working when slug is different from default
-* Dev: Add conditional fields in settings
-* Dev: Add dynamic option retrieval in settings
-* Dev: Fix select field in settings returning error when only one option is defined for it

-### 2.15.13 ###
-* New: Dutch translation (thanks @LeonCB!)
-* New: Add support for Dunamis theme
-* New: Add support for TwentyNineteen
-* New: Add support for ExodosWP
-* Change: Add WordPress author metabox
-* Fix: Service Type not saving in quick edit

-### 2.15.12 ###
-* Fix: Fatal error when saving a sermon
-* Fix: Podcast buttons shortcode has unnecessary left margin (thanks @macbookandrew!)

-### 2.15.11 ###
-* New: Add support for "The7" theme
-* Change: Add "sermon" order to [sermon_images] shortcode.
-It will order the series by newest sermon
-* Fix: Improve the speed of post saving on websites with many sermons
-* Dev: Fix terms not having sermon date set

-### 2.15.10 ###
-* Change: Add "include" and "exclude" parameters to the shortcode
-* Change: Add an option to force loading plugin views
-* Fix: Edge case PHP bug in feed with taxonomy
-* Fix: Notice when using shortcode

-### 2.15.9 ###
-* New: Add support for Hueman and Hueman Pro themes
-* New: Add support for NativeChurch theme
-* New: Add support for Betheme theme
-* Change: Add NIV to verse Bible version
-* Change: Replace series subtitle with short description in the feed
-* Change: Add "action" parameter to filtering shortcode.
-Possible options: "none" (default), "home", "site".
-* Change: Update Plyr to 3.4.7
-* Fix: Notice in settings after saving a field
-* Fix: Filtering arguments not working in the sermons shortcode
-* Fix: Filtering not hiding

-### 2.15.8 ###
-* Dev: Add callable select options (pass function name as string)
-* Dev: Add a way to pass custom values to settings

-### 2.15.7 ###
-* Fix: PHP warning when archive output is used wrongly
-* Fix: Podcast items may be sorted the wrong way

-### 2.15.6 ###
-* Change: Disable autocomplete for date preached, since it obstructed the view on mobile
-* Fix: Comments not appearing on Divi
-* Fix: All podcast images are invalid

-### 2.15.5 ###
-* Change: Disable check for PHP output buffering

-### 2.15.4 ###
-* Fix: Output Buffering detected as disabled when set to 0

-### 2.15.3 ###
-* New: Add option to disable "views" count for editors and admins
-* New: Add option to enable sermon series image fallback in the feed
-* Fix: Podcast shortcode SVG icons not working in Firefox
-* Fix: Getting 404 on filtering
-* Fix: Sermon Manager errors out when output buffering is disabled

-### 2.15.2 ###
-* Change: Add Maranatha theme support
-* Change: Add Saved theme support
-* Change: Add Brandon theme support
-* Change: Remove default default image
-* Fix: Plyr not loading when Cloudflare is used
-* Fix: Sermon image not showing up
-* Fix: image_size argument not working in shortcode

-### 2.15.1 ###
-* Fix: Multi-term filter for feeds not working

-### 2.15.0 ###
-* New: Add ability to override Sermon Manager's CSS by putting "sermon.css" file in theme (thanks @zSeriesGuy)
-* New: Add default image during installation (thanks @zSeriesGuy)
-* New: Add setting for showing and hiding the filter (shortcode and archive, thanks @zSeriesGuy)
-* New: Add setting for default image (thanks @zSeriesGuy)
-* Change: Update Plyr to 3.4.3
-* Change: Re-organized the settings, with more descriptive options
-* Fix: Fix importing from Sermon Browser stopping after first sermon
-* Fix: Audio file length and size not being automatically filled
-* Fix: Taxonomy archive sermons ordered by date preached
-* Fix: "sermon" argument not working in shortcode
-* Fix: Database errors on Import/Export screen on some hosts
-* Fix: Pause button not showing up when file is being played
-* Fix: "Upload Image" button not working in Podcast settings
-* Fix: Audio file sometime not being correct
-* Fix: Add more theme support for pagination
-* Fix: Image selector in settings now showing up
-* Fix: Filter not working correctly in shortcode (thanks @zSeriesGuy)
-* Fix: Plyr not having border
-* Dev: Update function for getting sermon image to return fallback with any option

-### 2.14.0 ###
-* New: Finally add support for Sermon Browser bible verses
-* Change: Adjust width of Title column in admin
-* Change: Organize "Debug" (now "Advanced") settings
-* Change: Make filters' width shorter
-* Fix: Taxonomy feed URLs not picked up by Sermon Manager
-* Fix: Allow deleted imported sermons to be re-imported

-Note: The rest of the changelog is in changelog.txt
+Fix: compatibility issue with PHP 7.4 in Elementor

+### 2.13.4 ###
+* Change: Update Plyr to latest
+* Fix: Small bug in media seeking URL detection
+* Fix: PHP notice when non-existing taxonomy used in feed URL
+* Fix: URL-encode atom:link in podcast feed

+### 2.13.3 ###
+* New: Add an option to use native player in Safari
+* Change: Revert Plyr for Safari browser

+### 2.13.2 ###
+* New: Add an option to show date "Published" instead of date "Preached" in feed and frontend
+* Change: Use native player in Safari
+* Change: Separate "Preached" and "Published" dates in admin view
+* Fix: Excerpt meta box not showing up
+* Fix: Fix description not showing in the podcast feed
+* Fix: Fix memory leak when site has big number of sermons
+* Fix: Use non-localized dates in the RSS feed
+* Fix: Fix issues with Sermon Browser importing

+### 2.13.1 ###
+* New: Add `list_podcasts` shortcode (thanks @macbookandrew!)
+* New: Support for OceanWP theme (thanks @zSeriesGuy!)
+* Fix: Archive page slug not applying
+* Fix: Feed showing PHP notice in some rare cases
+* Fix: Taxonomy list/images ignoring arguments
+* Fix: Wrappers do not get overriden (thanks @zSeriesGuy!)

+### 2.13.0 ###
+* New: Add a simpler way of overriding sermon render
+* New: Add excerpt support (thanks @robertmain!)
+* New: Add read more link to the sermon description (thanks @robertmain!)
+* New: Add revisions support (thanks @robertmain!)
+* New: Add support for custom WP role capabilities (thanks @zSeriesGuy!)
+* New: Add support for sermon password protection
+* New: Add working file for rendering the feed
+* New: Add a tab in settings for controlling the import
+* Change: Add more options to the recent sermons widget
+* Change: Add a way to get sermon's series image
+* Change: Add an option to hide read more when it's not needed
+* Fix: Audio download button glitches sometimes
+* Fix: Custom preacher label in menu lowercased when label is in lowercase
+* Fix: Feed not validating when audio files use SSL
+* Fix: Fix spacing on Divi theme
+* Fix: Image size shortcode argument not working
+* Fix: MP4 video file being detected as YouTube and therefore not working
+* Fix: SB image import breaking when image is local and does not exist on filesystem
+* Fix: Sermon Browser services import
+* Fix: Sermon Details meta not loading under very specific circumstances
+* Fix: Sermons do not appear if published via API and "Date Preached" not set
+* Fix: Sermons not showing in shortcode under certain timezone conditions
+* Fix: Sermons menu title is "All Sermons" instead of "Sermons"
+* Fix: Shortcode pagination not working when "Plain" permalinks are used
+* Fix: Shortcodes showing in iTunes sermon description
+* Fix: Taxonomy image assignment not working
+* Fix: Title not being in the same line, even though there's enough space
+* Dev: Add a filter for filtering sermon image size
+* Dev: Add more hooks
+* Dev: Add PHPUnit configuration
+* Dev: Add support for WordPress attachment ID for sermon audio files
+* Dev: Add WPCS configuration
+* Dev: All terms now support ordering by latest sermon
+* Dev: Deprecate most of old podcasting functions
+* Dev: Refactor widgets code

+### 2.13.2 ###
+* Fix: Excerpt meta box not showing up

+### 2.13.1 ###
+* New: Add `list_podcasts` shortcode (thanks @macbookandrew!)
+* New: Support for OceanWP theme (thanks @zSeriesGuy!)
+* Fix: Archive page slug not applying
+* Fix: Feed showing PHP notice in some rare cases
+* Fix: Taxonomy list/images ignoring arguments
+* Fix: Wrappers do not get overriden (thanks @zSeriesGuy!)

+### 2.13.0 ###
+* New: Add a simpler way of overriding sermon render
+* New: Add excerpt support (thanks @robertmain!)
+* New: Add read more link to the sermon description (thanks @robertmain!)
+* New: Add revisions support (thanks @robertmain!)
+* New: Add support for custom WP role capabilities (thanks @zSeriesGuy!)
+* New: Add support for sermon password protection
+* New: Add working file for rendering the feed
+* New: Add a tab in settings for controlling the import
+* Change: Add more options to the recent sermons widget
+* Change: Add a way to get sermon's series image
+* Change: Add an option to hide read more when it's not needed
+* Fix: Audio download button glitches sometimes
+* Fix: Custom preacher label in menu lowercased when label is in lowercase
+* Fix: Feed not validating when audio files use SSL
+* Fix: Fix spacing on Divi theme
+* Fix: Image size shortcode argument not working
+* Fix: MP4 video file being detected as YouTube and therefore not working
+* Fix: SB image import breaking when image is local and does not exist on filesystem
+* Fix: Sermon Browser services import
+* Fix: Sermon Details meta not loading under very specific circumstances
+* Fix: Sermons do not appear if published via API and "Date Preached" not set
+* Fix: Sermons not showing in shortcode under certain timezone conditions
+* Fix: Sermons menu title is "All Sermons" instead of "Sermons"
+* Fix: Shortcode pagination not working when "Plain" permalinks are used
+* Fix: Shortcodes showing in iTunes sermon description
+* Fix: Taxonomy image assignment not working
+* Fix: Title not being in the same line, even though there's enough space
+* Dev: Add a filter for filtering sermon image size
+* Dev: Add more hooks
+* Dev: Add PHPUnit configuration
+* Dev: Add support for WordPress attachment ID for sermon audio files
+* Dev: Add WPCS configuration
+* Dev: All terms now support ordering by latest sermon
+* Dev: Deprecate most of old podcasting functions
+* Dev: Refactor widgets code